tekknolagi/isdt/lecture-notes/2-vcs.md

 > the server chooses.
 In GitHub's case, though, separating out by username
 > gives nice namespacing (same for the other forges).

 So you have a remote now.
-You can tell Git to write a local ref (in this case, the `main` branch and the commits it points to) to the remote (in this case, `origin`) by using the `push` subcommand:
+You can tell Git to copy a local ref (in this case, the `main` branch and the commits it points to) to the remote (in this case, `origin`) by using the `push` subcommand: